Wedding Attire

 Some popular cocktail attire options:

-Dresses: Knee-length or midi dresses, A-line, fit-and-flare, or wrap styles.
+Dresses: Knee-length or midi dresses in A-line, fit-and-flare, or wrap styles.

-Pant or Jumpsuits: Tailored pant suits, rompers with sophisticated details, or jumpsuits in solid colors or subtle patterns.
+Pants or Jumpsuits: Tailored pantsuits, stylish rompers, or jumpsuits in solid colors or subtle patterns.

-Suit: Dark blue, grey, or black suit with dress shirts and optional tie, or sports jacket, dress shirt, and tie.
+Suit: Dark blue, grey, or black suit with a dress shirt and optional tie, or a sports jacket and dress shirt.

 Spring/Fall: Pastels or muted tones; scarves or light jackets for cooler evenings.